leon3s/ntex-rest-api-example/readme.md

     └── main.rs
 ```

-You can use `rustfmt` for formatting, to do so, create a `rustfmt.toml` file with the following content:
+You can use `rustfmt` for formatting.
+To do so, create a `rustfmt.toml` file with the following content:

 ```toml
 indent_style = "Block"